DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 1. running OpenSees using a **TAPIS** APP,
 2. postprocessing results using python,
-3. generating authomatic reports using pdflatex or rst2pdf, and
+3. generating authomatic reports using rst2pdf, and
 4. Creating animated plots using visualization widgets.

 <p align="center">